esa/pagmo/doc/sphinx/install.rst

   a) libcoinblas.a b) libcoinlapack.a c) libcoinmumps.a d) libipopt.a e) The include dir of ipopt.
   We have compiled Ipopt 3.10.1 using msys 1.0.11 and the usual config make install procedure .....
   (MUMPS is used as linear solver) and later linked to the static libraries created in lib/.

+* If the option NLOPT is activated you need to tell CMake explicitly where to find NLOPT and in particular
+  a) nlopt-0.dll b) nlopt.h and nlopt.hhp.
+We downloaded the already available Windows binaries for NLOPT 2.2.3